-At Annfield Plain Junior School life skills is an essential part of our curriculum.
-It is taught to equip all pupils with the necessary skills to be active and responsible citizens in an ever-changing world.
+At Annfield Plain Junior School, we aim too prepare pupils for their next stage of education and life.
+Life skills is an essential part of our curriculum; it is taught to equip all pupils with the necessary skills to be active and responsible citizens, in an ever-changing world.

-During the four years with us pupils will be involved in work around current affairs, living in a sustainable world (conservation, pollution, recycling), financial competence and fairtrade.
+During the four years with us, pupils will be involved in work around current affairs, living in a sustainable world (conservation, pollution, recycling), financial competence and fairtrade.
 Our work around sustainability has been recognised with our Bronze Eco-Schools Award.
 All pupils take part in annual enterprise projects and then, as a class, decide how to wisely spend their money.
 Life skills weeks take place termly: staying safe in the autumn term, respect and diversity in the spring term, health and fitness in the summer term.
-This allows pupils to focus termly on issues which affect their local, national and global communities.
+This allows all pupils to have a shared focus, each term, on issues which affect their local, national and global communities.

 The school’s vision is shared through a community newsletter with parents, carers and the local community.
 The school’s vision is delivered in a pupil friendly version, “Bobby Brain’s Magic Habits for Learning”.
 This incorporates the necessary values for life that pupils will need to allow them to be successful citizens in the 21st century and successful life-long learners.